 - There are tricks that work reliably if only you know them (generally for a fee you can learn them).

-- Google penalizes/punishes websites who (in their eyes) game the system.
+- Google penalizes/punishes websites that (in their eyes) game the system.

-- Google unfairly prioritizes their own products and services in their rankings.
+- Google unfairly prioritizes its own products and services in its rankings.

 - And more….

-Please read on, and take your time, as I start at the 50,000 foot level, at a time before Google even existed.
+Please read on, and take your time, as I start at the 50,000-foot level, at a time before Google even existed.
 This is because Google’s business model is not new.
-What’s new is how they do it at scale.

 Advertising as a Business Model